-While the development plans are conceptual at this time, the planned project will consist of partial demolition of existing structures and development of a new 6-story mixed commercial/residential use building encompassing both parcels (pending lot merger) and will include one cellar level.
-The new development is anticipated to extend to approximately 14 ft bgs.
+While the development plans are conceptual at this time, the planned project will consist of demolition of existing structures and development of a new five-story mixed use building with one full cellar level.
+The new development is anticipated to extend to approximately 10 to 12 feet (ft) below grade surface (bgs).